-"The hedge fund world is extremely philanthropic, and in October, this represents a significant proportion of the access to that world is paramount," says the Opportunity \$65,000 per month the organisation spends on short-term Network's Jessica Pliska.
-"My board goes to bat for us with grants to veterans, and will allow them to move to more their friends and colleagues.
-We earned that, of course, but it sustainable forms of support for grantees in future. doesn't make it any less generous when these folks open their The hedge fund industry can also offer strategic as well as
+"The hedge fund world is extremely philanthropic, and access to that world is paramount," says the Opportunity Network's Jessica Pliska.
+"My board goes to bat for us with their friends and colleagues.
+We earned that, of course, but it doesn't make it any less generous when these folks open their Rolodexes wide and spend a lot of time fundraising".